MatthijsKamstra/haxejs/README.md

 A familiar way to write documentation for developers.
 This should make it easier to **contribute**!

 **Markdown** is a plain text formatting syntax created by John Gruber, aiming to provide a easy-to-read and feasible markup.
-The original Markdown syntax specification can be found [here](http://daringfireball.net/projects/markdown/syntax).
+You can find the original Markdown syntax specification [here](http://daringfireball.net/projects/markdown/syntax).

 ![MacDown logo](img/macdown-logo-200.png)